binoy-d/auto-quizlet-write/README.md

 # auto-quizlet-write
-A userscript for tampermonkey to automatically goes through the write activity of quizlet.
+A chrome extension to automatically finish the Quizlet write activity!

+# how to use
+1. Clone or download this repository
+2. Type chrome://extensions into the url bar of chrome
+3. Click 'load unpacked'
+4. Select the downloaded folder
+5. Refresh
+6. Try doing the write activity for any quizlet set
+7. ????
+8. Profit.